Updated on 2024-10-25 GMT+08:00

 /

-DCs are the main containers for objects such as hosts and VMs.
-You can add hosts, folders, and clusters to DCs.
+A data center (DC) is the main container for objects such as hosts and VMs.
+You can add hosts, folders, and clusters to a DC.

 Folder

-Folders allow you to group objects of the same type for convenient management.
-Folders can contain subfolders or objects of the same type such as DCs, clusters, datastores, networks, VMs, templates, and hosts.
+A folder allows you to group objects of the same type for convenient management.
+A folder can contain subfolders or objects of the same type such as DCs, clusters, datastores, networks, VMs, templates, and hosts.
 For example, you can add a subfolder containing hosts to a folder already containing hosts, but cannot add a subfolder containing VMs to the folder already containing hosts.

 Cluster